 — Adweek (@Adweek) August 18, 2020

 Add Fiverr’s “Another Generic Recruitment Video” to the list of catchy job postings and hilarious hiring videos.
-This recruitment video pokes a bit of fun at generic recruiting videos and sparks potential candidates’ interest.
+This recruitment video pokes a bit of fun at generic recruiting videos and sparks potential candidates’ interest, making it a great ‘help wanted’ ad example for any co’s looking to stand out.
 The video ends with:

 “If you’re good at what you do, you can work anywhere.
 If you’re the best at what you do, come work at Fiverr.”

 Catchy phrases for job postings often mention “doing what you are good at” or “being the best,” and this is no exception.

 IBM used Visme to create catchy job descriptions for their talent acquisition and recruiting roles.
 Colorful infographics are mixed in with requirements, location, culture, & more recruiting phrases, making very creative job postings.

 Impossible Foods just launched a massive recruiting effort for “Impossible Investigators.”
 Along with using catchy job titles, the careers page uses catchy headlines like “All Science, No Bull” (pictured below) and “Scientists.
 Step Up.
 Save Our Planet.
 Join Impossible” to grab the attention of applicants.
 Impossible Foods is one of my favorite catchy now hiring slogans because it makes candidates feel empowered.

 Mailchimp used a Napoleon Dynamite-inspired job ad for a support team hiring event.
 According to Linkedin’s blog, 10 Creative Job Posts and Ads That Will Inspire Yours:

 “the number of attendees nearly doubled compared to a previous event”

 Making this one of the best LinkedIn job posts.